Standard Technical Tracks

 - Edge computing enabled technologies

-- Cloud computing & modern data management
+- Cloud computing and modern data management

 - Big Data (information overload, data assimilation, etc.)